milkbottledude/woodlands-jb_tracker/Documentation.md

 6    day_of_year_sin  1.309835  1.715894           1.310008
 7    day_of_year_cos  1.313066  1.725410           1.314032
 ```
-Similar trend from before in that the loss metrics are worse overall when y_column = y_column_wdlands as compared to when y_column = y_column_wdlands.

 Again, a decrease in mae and rmse for all but one of the new features.
-Looks like the new features' success was not a fluke.
+Looks like the new features' success was not a fluke 😎.

-After looking at the performance of the new features, as well as taking the correlation matrix heatmap into consideration, I've decided to incorporate the following features:
+After looking at the performance of the new features 📊, as well as taking the correlation matrix heatmap into consideration, I've decided to incorporate the following features:
 - feature

   *justify*

 - feature
+-
   *justify*

 OR *all justify here*

 Now that I think about it, it seems quite a waste to not use the 'month' column.

-It should be providing a wealth of useful information to the model since its a good representation of the different seasons in a year, yet its increasing the mae and rmse.
+It should be providing a wealth of useful information to the model since its a good representation of the different seasons in a year, yet its increasing the mae and rmse 🤔.

-I have a feeling the model is misunderstanding the relationship between the numerical 'month' column and the congestion values, in that it thinks a bigger 'month' value means larger congestion value, or something along those lines.
+I have a feeling the model is misunderstanding the relationship between the numerical 'month' column and the congestion values, in that it thinks a bigger 'month' value means larger congestion value 📈, or something along those lines.

 Let's try a different approach, one-hot encoding the month values instead of having them as numerical values all in one column.